-The Graduate Program in Epidemiology and Biostatistics offers both Master's and Doctoral degrees in Epidemiology and Biostatistics.
+The Graduate Program in Epidemiology and Biostatistics offers MSc and PhD degrees, with a field of study in either Epidemiology or Biostatistics.

 For information on clusters of substantive expertise in research and commonly employed methodological approaches and disciplines for our department, please visit the Research Clusters page.